jamir-hossain/c-basics/README.md

 }
 ```

+---

 ## Conditional

-conditional statements to execute different blocks of code based on specified conditions.
+Conditional statements to execute different blocks of code based on specified conditions.
 These conditions can be evaluated using various constructs, such as `if`, `else if`, `else`, `switch`, and the ternary operator.
 Conditional programs allow for decision-making within the code, enabling different outcomes based on user input or variable values.

 ### If-Else